Sejal0987/viRoom/README.md

     ```

 ### Screens
-    This directory includes all the screens in the App.
+    This directory includes all the screens in the App:
     ```
     Screens/
     |- Class_list